ASSESSMENT AT FORTISMERE

 We believe these changes will make assessments more useful for students, parents, and teachers alike, and better support your child’s learning journey.

-How will we keep you informed?
+REPORTS - How will we keep you informed?

 - Attainment (how well the student understands the curriculum)